Megaworld Lifestyle Malls

 Megaworld Lifestyle Malls is the retail and commercial arm of Megaworld Corporation, and is one of the largest mall developers in the Philippines.
 It was founded in 2009, following the success of Megaworld’s first mall development, Eastwood Mall, in Quezon City.

-Megaworld Lifestyle Malls epitomizes the ‘Play’ component in Megaworld’s Live-Work-Play-Learn concept, with its lifestyle properties serving as the center and point of convergence of the company’s township communities.
 It currently has 17 lifestyle malls, covering 710,000 square meters of floor space across Metro Manila, Luzon and Visayas region.